datacarpentry/shell-economics/_episodes/03-working-with-files.md

 **Shortcut:** If you hit "/" then "enter", `less` will  repeat the previous search. `less` searches from the current location and works its way forward.
-Note, if you are at the end of the file and search for the sequence "CAA", `less` will not find it.
+Note, if you are at the end of the file and search for the word "Belgium", `less` will not find it.
 You either need to go to the beginning of the file (by typing `g`) and search again using `/` or you can use `?` to search backwards in the same way you used `/` previously.

-For instance, let's search forward for the sequence `TTTTT` in our file.
+For instance, let's search forward for the word `Tanzania` in our file.
-You can see that we go right to that sequence, what it looks like, and where it is in the file.
-If you continue to type `/` and hit return, you will move forward to the next instance of this sequence motif.
-If you instead type `?` and hit return, you will search backwards and move up the file to previous examples of this motif.
+You can see that we go right to that row, what it looks like, and where it is in the file.
+If you continue to type `/` and hit return, you will move forward to the next instance of this string.
+If you instead type `?` and hit return, you will search backwards and move up the file to previous examples of this string.

 > ## Exercise
 >
-> What are the next three nucleotides (characters) after the first instance of the sequence quoted above?
+> What is the three-letter word after the first occurence of the word "Tanzania"?
 >
 > > ## Solution
-> > `CAC`
+> > `TZA`
 > {: .solution}
 {: .challenge}